dorian-404/app-web-blog/README.md

-# app-web-blog
+# app-web-notes
-A Web Application where user can post different blogs by logging into this website.
+A Web Application where user can post different notes by logging into this website.